 News | Artificial Intelligence | September 19, 2024

-Medical imaging AI company receives approval for CINA-CSpine algorithm enabling detection and triage of cervical spine fractures.
+Medical imaging AI company receives FDA approval for CINA-CSpine algorithm enabling detection and triage of cervical spine fractures.

-Sept.19, 2024 – Medical imaging AI company Avicenna.AI recently announced it had received 510(k) clearance from the U.S. Food and Drug Administration for its CINA-CSpine tool.
+Sept.
+19, 2024 – Medical imaging AI company Avicenna.AI recently announced it had received 510(k) clearance from the U.S. Food and Drug Administration for its CINA-CSpine tool.

 CINA-CSpine is an AI tool designed to support the detection and triage of cervical spine fractures from CT images.